Malaga Walking Tours – Around Calle Victoria

 The next in our Malaga walking tours series takes us to the area north of Plaza de la Merced.
 Join us as we discover Calle Victoria and surroundings.

-This walking tour takes you off the beaten track in Malaga, but includes 1 of the best churches in Malaga and takes in some very colourful street art.
+This tour takes you off the beaten track in Malaga, but includes 1 of the best churches in Malaga and takes in some very colourful street art.
 You can also enjoy some delicious tapas while you’re exploring.
-A map of this Malaga walking tour can seen below.
+A map of this Malaga walking tour can be seen below.